rh-mobb/documentation/docs/aro/gpu/README.md

 ## GPU Quota

 All GPU quotas in Azure are 0 by default.
 You will need to login to the azure portal and request GPU quota.
-There is a lot of competition for GPUS, so you may have to provision an ARO cluster in a region where you can actually reserve GPU.
+There is a lot of competition for GPU workers, so you may have to provision an ARO cluster in a region where you can actually reserve GPU.
 ARO supports the following GPU workers:
 * NC4as T4 v3
 * NC8as T4 v3